USRSE/usrse.github.io/_posts/newsletters/2023-12-20-newsletter.md

 Part of the Alfred P. Sloan Foundation grant for US-RSE has been delegated for the Community and Travel Funds program.
 Members of US-RSE can apply for funds for community or individual purposes for event costs, get-togethers, travel funding, and more.
 The next deadline is **December 31, 2023**!
 See the [webpage](https://us-rse.org/grants-and-awards/) for more details.
 #

-## Survey to understand how members of the research software engineering community consider cyber security when writing software
+## Survey to understand how members of the research software engineering community consider cybersecurity when writing software

 As a member of the RSE community, we value your input.
 To participate, you will complete a survey that takes 20-30 minutes.